What’s your photographic style?

 How far in advance should we book you?

-For weddings, clients normally book eight-eighteen months in advance.
+For weddings, clients normally book eight-twelve months in advance.
 May-October usually fill up first because it is above freezing in Minnesota.
 For lifestyle and portrait sessions, clients normally book three-six weeks in advance.
+Single headshots can usually be scheduled within 1-2 weeks.
+Larger commercial portrait and branding assignments may require some discovery and pre-production steps, and so the scheduling timeline may vary.
 Please contact me and enter your event date to find out if I’m available.

-I love your work, but the budget is tight...
+I love your work, but the Wedding budget is tight...

 Hang in there!
 Wedding clients can list additional hours of service, a second shooter, albums and other products on a custom wedding registry tool, which they can share with family and wedding guests.
 This is an online tool where all payments are submitted directly to me, so client's don't have to worry about being a middle man.
 Trade in those trips returning duplicates and unwanted items to the department store for a beautiful photo album!